 How Dental Implants Work

 Dental implants are small posts that can be inserted into your jawbone, which then heals to the surfaces of your implant posts.
+The process of bone growing and attaching itself to the implant is called osseointegration.
 Made from biocompatible titanium, the posts are made to become a part of your jawbone to support your dental prosthesis with the same stability as your natural teeth roots.
-Once your crown, bridge, or denture is secured, your implant-restoration will feel as comfortable and secure as your healthy, natural teeth.
+Once your crown, bridge, or denture is secured, your implant restoration will feel as comfortable and secure as your healthy, natural teeth.
 You can also enjoy a healthier, stronger, and more vibrant smile for life.